johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 = Features =

-– Contains two Gutenberg blocks: a player and a cover block with text overlay – great for headers.
+- Contains two Gutenberg blocks: a player and a cover block with text overlay – great for headers.
-– Contains a Divi Builder Module
+- Contains a Divi Builder Module
-– Contains an Elementor Widget
+- Contains an Elementor Widget
-– Upload Lottie JSON or dotLottie files to your **Media Library** – Drag & drop a Lottie JSON or dotLottie file
+- Upload Lottie JSON or dotLottie files to your **Media Library**
+- Drag & drop a Lottie JSON or dotLottie file
-– Insert a Lottie JSON or dotLottie animation from URL – Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
+- Insert a Lottie JSON or dotLottie animation from URL
+- Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
 The same settings are accessible in the Divi Module menu.
-Alternatively you can use the shortcode [am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"].
+Alternatively you can use the shortcode [am-lottieplayer].

 == Installation ==